ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 * Install the WebSphere Liberty profile by downloading it from [WAS dev](https://developer.ibm.com/wasdev/downloads/download-latest-stable-websphere-liberty-runtime).
 See our configuration explanations [here](docs/liberty-server.md).

 ### Docker
-Once you build the code with `gradlew build` (see next section) you can build a docker image that will include JDK, WebSphere Liberty, the good server configuration and the deployed war.
+Once you build the code with `gradlew build` (see [next section](#build)) you can build a docker image that will include JDK, WebSphere Liberty, the good server configuration and the deployed war.
 ```
-# Execute only when there is a new image
 $ docker build -t ibmcase/dal .
 # Start the container
 $ docker run -p 9080:9080 ibmcase/dal